kimkulling/osre/README.md

 Don't expect too much, I will not invest too much time into it.
 But If you are interested in playing around with 3D stuff feel free to discuss these things on Reggit or in the Discussion Forum.

+# Join out community
+We have a discord server at [Discord](https://discord.gg/kqJQW5dQ)

 # The Features:
 - CMake base build environment
 - Multithreaded Renderer